-- All women without contraindications should be encourages to participate in aerobic and strength-conditioning exercises as part of a healthy lifestyle during their pregnancy.
+- All women without contraindications should be encouraged to participate in aerobic and strength-conditioning exercises as part of a healthy lifestyle during their pregnancy.

 - Women who are just starting an aerobic exercise program during pregnancy who were previously sedentary should begin with 15 minutes of continuous exercises 3x/wk and increase gradually to 30 minutes x 4x/wk.